Akagera National Park, Rwanda, Safari Guide, Big Five

 The most popular activity is a game drive.
 You can go in your own car or hire a park guide.
 The experience varies by location.
 The southern part is bushy and green.
 It is great for spotting giraffes and zebras.
 As you move north, the vegetation opens up.
 The Kilala Plains in the north are the best place to see predators.
 Lions and hyenas hunt in these open grasses.
 You can also book a night game drive.
 This is your chance to see nocturnal animals.
 Leopards are more active at night.
 You might also spot bushbabies and civets.
 The park vehicles use powerful spotlights to find eyes shining in the dark.

-Lake Ihema Boat Trips
+Lake Ihema boat safari

 A boat safari on Lake Ihema is a must.
 It offers a completely different perspective.
 You drift quietly along the water.
 The boat gets you very close to the animals.
 You will see hippos popping their heads up.
 Crocodiles glide silently by the boat.
 Elephants often come to the shore to drink and bathe.
-Seeing
+Seeing Boat-Cruise-on-Lake-Ihemaa family of elephants from the water is unforgettable.
+Water birds are everywhere.
+You might see fish eagles hunting or malachite kingfishers on the reeds.
+Trips run in the morning and at sunset.
+The sunset trip is magical as the sky turns orange over the water.

 For a deeper look, take a “Behind the Scenes” tour.
 You can visit the park headquarters.
 You will learn about conservation work.
 Rangers explain how they track animals and stop poachers.
 It gives you a real appreciation for the effort that goes into protecting this land.